OliverCodez/VerusPay/readme.md

 6. From Plugins->Add New search for, install and activate VerusPay.
 Access VerusPay settings via the VerusPay menu item on the left Admin menu bar.

-7. Configure VerusPay with RPC, store addresses, and any additional configurations you want to make.
+7. Configure VerusPay with your wallet paths, store addresses, and any additional configurations you want to make.

-Use the RPC User and RPC Pass displayed in Step 3 in your RPC Settings, leave the other fields as they are and save the settings.
+For the Wallet IP/Path, if your wallet daemon server is remote (as recommended) simply put the IP address of that remote server for each daemon.
+It is not required that all daemons be on the same remote server, each can be different.
+If your wallet daemons are on the same server as your web store, leave the default of "localhost".

-Paste the transparent addresses you created in Step 4 into the Store VRSC Addresses field under Store Addresses heading. and save the settings.
+Paste the transparent addresses you created in Step 4 into the Store Addresses field under Store Addresses heading for any compatible crypto and save your settings.

 Lastly, customize store messages and any other settings and options to your liking.